vibansal/med263/practical_week10.md

-## MED 263, week 10: Searching for disease mutations using DNA sequence data and bioinformatics
+## MED 263: Searching for disease mutations using DNA sequence data and bioinformatics

 ## 1. Analysis of loss-of-function mutations